 Among her most widely given works are Westminster Mass, commissioned for Westminster Cathedral Choir on the occasion of Cardinal Hume's 75th birthday; The Music Programme, an opera for Polish National Opera's millennium season which received its UK premiere at the BOC Covent Garden Festival; and settings for solo voices and orchestra of Vikram Seth's Beastly Tales - the first of which was commissioned by the BBC for Patricia Rozario and City of London Sinfonia.

 Other compositions include Roxanna's critically acclaimed harp concerto Powers & Dominions; Letters from Burma for oboist Douglas Boyd and the Vellinger String Quartet; Leda, a ballet for English National Ballet and Wratislavia Cantans and Abraham - a violin concerto commissioned by Savannah Music Festival for Daniel Hope, incorporating Christian, Islamic and Jewish music.
-This last work was converted into an overture, commissioned by the World Orchestra for Peace and premiered in Jerusalem under the baton of Valery Gergiev - the same performers will give the European premiere of the work at the BBC Proms on 20th July, this year (broadcast live on BBC Radio 3 and televised for transmission on BBC 4 on 14th August).
+This last work was converted into an overture "Three Paths to Peace", commissioned by the World Orchestra for Peace and premiered in Jerusalem under the baton of Valery Gergiev - the same performers will give the European premiere of the work at the BBC Proms on 20th July, this year (broadcast live on BBC Radio 3 and televised for transmission on BBC 4 on 14th August).